Questions about the Foundational Learning Assistance funding process at MacEwan University:

 Students cannot apply for Foundational Learning Assistance until 12 weeks before the start of the academic term.

 A few months prior to the start of each term, MacEwan will begin to allocate the funding received from the Government of Alberta.
-Priority is given to continuing SCE students who are nearing the end of their studies.
+Priority is given to funded students who are continuing in their program.
 Depending on the amount received, we may be able to take new (not previously funded) students from the waiting list.

 NOTE: Funding requests are term by term.
 Students must re-apply for Foundational Learning Assistance each term it is required.

-You can put your name on our waiting list AFTER you are admitted to the EAL or UP program.
-The link will be provided to you in your Welcome email.
+You can put your name on our waiting list AFTER you are admitted to the EAL or UP/Academic Upgrading program.
+The link to the FLA waitlist will be provided to you in your Welcome email.

 If you still have questions, please feel free to contact us at preparation@macewan.ca or EAL@macewan.ca or 780-497-4400

-If there is any funding remaining, we will begin to contact students from the waiting list until the funds are exhausted.
+The amount of FLA funding allocated for MacEwan University is limited.
+Funded students who are continuing in their program have priority to apply for funding the following term.
+If there is funding remaining, we will begin to contact students from the waiting list until the funds are exhausted.

 If your question is about our application process or waiting lists you may contact the Student Support Centre at 780-497-4029 or SCE@macewan.ca